kevin-allen/ktan/README.md

 Install the gtkmm30-devel package for your computer: `yum install gtkmm30-devel.x86_64`

 Go into the source directory and run: `./autogen.sh;./configure; make; su -; make install`

-# Older version
-If you are using a primitive version of the software, make sure that you have install the USB drivers for the Opal Kelly.
-They can be download from the intan web site.

-`cp 60-opalkelly.rules /etc/udev/rules.d/`